hicsail/neuro-circuit/DeepLabCut/README.md

 # Using DeepLabCut

-## Necessary-Prior-Knowledge
+### Necessary-Prior-Knowledge

 1. It is highly recommended for you to read the [user guide](<https://github.com/hicsail/neuro-circuit//blob/master/DLC_user_guide.pdf>)
 2. A basic understanding of YAML files is helpful ([this is more than enough](<https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/>))
+3. You should know how to run a single shell script on your environment.
+This is covered in the section below.

+## Workflow Setup

+### 1.Pre-Installation

+   - Bash - If using Windows, make sure to have *Git Bash*.
+You can install it [here](https://gitforwindows.org/).
+MAC systems should already have a terminal by default.
+   - Conda - You can install it [here](<https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>)

-### How to run a single script
+        #### How to run a single script Using Bash (Will come into use later)

-   * Launch Git Bash [as admin](https://www.groovypost.com/howto/make-windows-10-apps-always-run-with-administrator-privileges/) on Windows, or Terminal on MAC([Hints here](https://macpaw.com/how-to/use-terminal-on-mac))
+   - Launch Git Bash [as admin](https://www.groovypost.com/howto/make-windows-10-apps-always-run-with-administrator-privileges/) on Windows, or Terminal on MAC([Hints here](https://macpaw.com/how-to/use-terminal-on-mac))

-   * Enter "cd <path>" where <path> is your system path to the shell script
+   - Enter "cd <path>" where <path> is your system path to the shell script

      Example: "cd C:\Users\Zack\Documents\GitHub\neuro-circuit\DeepLabCut\bash_scripts" if I have a script in the folder bash_scripts

-   * Run the script
+   - Run the script

-     - Windows:

-       In command prompt, enter "<name_of_script>" and press enter
+     - **Windows**:  In command prompt, enter "<name_of_script>" and press enter
        Example: "script.sh"

-     - Mac:

-       In terminal, enter "sh <name_of_script>" and press enter
+     - **Mac**: In terminal, enter "sh <name_of_script>" and press enter

        Example: "sh script.sh"

-## Workflow Setup

-### 1. Pre-Installation

-1. Make sure to have Conda.
-You can install it [here](<https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>)

-2. If using Windows, make sure to have *Git Bash*.
-You can install it [here](https://gitforwindows.org/)

 ### 2. Environment & Project Creation

-1. **Custom Configuration** The project allows you to set some parameters such as the algorithm for frame extraction, number of frames per video, etc. To edit the defaults, open the "pre_config.yaml" file with a text editor, and change the parameters to suit your project (see explanations of most of the parameters in the guide mentioned in "necessary-prior-knowledge")
+1. **Custom Configuration**

+    The project allows you to set some parameters such as the algorithm for frame extraction, number of frames per video, etc. To edit the defaults, open the **pre_config.yaml** file with a text editor, and change the parameters to suit your project (see explanations of most of the parameters in the guide mentioned in "necessary-prior-knowledge")

-2. **Initial Setup** Using your specified terminal, run "initial_setup.sh" in the folder "bash_scripts" (instructions below).
+2. **Initial Setup**

+    Using your specified terminal, run **initial_setup.sh** in the folder **bash_script** (instructions below).
 It typically takes 10-15 minutes the first time. **Do not exit even if the terminal shows "Done" as there are more steps.**

     When the script is finished, it generally should output "all set: press enter to continue."

 3. **Frame Extraction** If you have selected manual frame-extraction, the extracting GUI would launch.
 If not, DLC will automatically do this for you.

-*Note you may get an error by selecting Load Videos but closing the file explorer without choosing anything*
+    Note you may get an error by selecting Load Videos but closing the file explorer without choosing anything*

 4. **Labelling**  The labeling GUI would launch

    * Click "Load frames"
    * Each video would have its own folder (named same as the video) in ".../<working_directory> aka the project folder\labeled-data\" (which needs to be a full path)

    * Select the folder for the video you want to label

      *Note the folder name is misleading since it contains both labeled and unlabeled images*

    Feel free to quit if you decide to take a break.
 Continue labeling by the step below: "Continue to Label"

-### 5. Continuing Labeling after exiting
+### 5. Continue to Label after exiting

-Run "label_frames.sh" in the folder "bash_scripts".
+Run the standalone script "label_frames.sh" in the folder "bash_scripts".

 ### Other Useful Tips